-- what you what to achieve your goals - where you want to achieve it your site - · what's required to get the job done your approach - how much time and resources are available your budget and your commitment.
+- What you want to achieve your goals

+- Where you want to achieve it your site

+- What's required to get the job done your approach

+- How much time and resources are available

+your budget and your commitment

 Many potentially rewarding projects can fall flat if the wrong species are planted or there are no resources left for maintenance, leading to weed invasions.
 Most of these pitfalls can be avoided with good planning at the outset, making your project a joy to be part of and an asset to the region.